AbhilashAynipully/BankCustomerChurnPredictor/README.md

 - Add a section that talks about the ideal products which can be pitched to customers based on their profile, this would help in retaining the customer.

-- Conduct a detailed hyperparameter optimisation to check if model performance can be enhanced further.
+- Conduct a detailed hyperparameter optimisation to check if the model's performance could be enhanced.

 ---